 Step 3: Mix 1 Part LAB to 10 Parts Milk

 As you may have noticed with this recipe, we provide no salt or sugar for the microbes from the beginning.
 So this is when our little creatures are craving for food.
 If we mix the LAB in milk when they're most hungry, they take the opportunity fast & reproduce quickly.

 Milk contains good carbohydrates for the little guys to munch on.
-Mix in 1:10 ratio of LAB to milk.
+Mix in 1 part LAB to 10 parts milk.
 Leave the LAB-milk mixture in a warm dark place.
 Then, after about another week or less, you'll see some solid curd forming on the top.
 That is the fat + casein protein separated from milk.
 You don't have to throw that away.
 You can actually keep it to make cheese.

 And the yellowish-brownish liquid under the curd is the whey, which now houses millions of good LAB microbes for us to use.
 You can scoop the curd out on top then pour out some of that liquid whey in a container.